microsoft/HealthBotRefArchDeploy/README.md

    #
    ```

-4. Validate the ARM deployment
+4. Validate the ARM template

    Follow the steps in the command snippet below to validate the ARM template.